nadrojtayl/Nodelivestreaming/README.md

 You can use insertStream and insertClient in combination with user input to set up an app that allows users to stream to different rooms.

-Note: This is a naive webstreaming solution.
+Note: This is a naive webstreaming solution using getusermedia (https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia).
 For large projects use webrtc (https://webrtc.org/)